pgailinas/videoqa-representation-comparison/docs/index.md

 A primary contribution of this work is the evaluation of self-supervised video representation learning while maintaining a fixed VideoQA inference model.
 By holding the downstream reasoning architecture constant and varying only the representation-learning stage, the project enables direct analysis of how learned representations influence VideoQA performance.

-Expected contributions include performance benchmarks comparing baseline VideoQA inference using original video evidence with VideoQA inference using autoencoder-reconstructed video evidence.
-These results will provide quantitative measures of how representation compression affects answer quality, temporal reasoning, causal reasoning, descriptive reasoning, runtime performance, and storage requirements.
+Expected contributions include performance benchmarks comparing baseline VideoQA inference using original video evidence with VideoQA inference using autoencoder-reconstructed video evidence generated from multiple evidence preparation strategies.

 The project also contributes analysis of the relationship between representation quality and downstream task performance.
 Reconstruction quality, latent dimensionality, compression ratio, and VideoQA metrics will be examined to better understand how information preservation influences multimodal reasoning capabilities.